What Should I Pack?

 You need to find the ‘sweet spot’ when you pack.
 There’s a certain procedure, a diagram of what it should look like.

 I tried that once and was deathly afraid of touching anything.
 It was too neat, too clinical.
-Can you really pack that much and still close things up?

 And how would I remember how to put everything back the way it was before?